moknoll/Inception/README.md

 ### Docker Secrets
 Docker Secrets provide a secure way to store sensitive data like passwords, encryption keys, and certificates.

-- Secrets are encrypted at rest and in transit within Docker Swarm.
+- Secrets are encrypted at rest and in transit (in Swarm mode).
 - Only exposed to containers explicitly granted access.
 - Mounted as files inside the container: